cheesesashimi/containerfiles/toolbox/README.md

 same Containerfiles.
 Here is a description of what each Containerfile is used
 for:

+- `Containerfile.base` - This contains a rather minimal set of CLI tools that I like to have in all of my environments such as tmux, Starship.rs, ZSH and all of the bits that make my CLI experience better.
+All of the other containers within this directory use this as their base image, unless mentioned otherwise.
-- `Containerfile.base` - This includes my preferred editor (Neovim) and all of the tools and runtimes needed for my plugins to work.
-It also includes tmux, Starship.rs, ZSH and all of the bits that make my CLI experience better.
+- `Containerfile.workspace` - This includes my preferred editor (Neovim) and all of the tools and runtimes needed for my plugins to work.
 It also includes my favorite tools for working with Kubernetes (described separately below).
 Consequently, this image is the largest in this repository.
 - `Containerfile.kube` - This solely includes my favorite Kubernetes tools and nothing that is not provided by the base image.
-- `Containerfile.tools` - This is intended to be a transient container used to fetch my favorite tools that are not otherwise packaged so that I can directly copy them from this container into other containers at build-time.
+- `Containerfile.tools-fetcher` - This is intended to be a transient container used to fetch my favorite tools that are not otherwise packaged so that I can directly copy them from this container into other containers at build-time.
-  Right now, it is built and pushed as `quay.io/zzlotnik/toolbos:tools-fedora-{39,40}`, though it is not intended for consumption by anything other than a container build process.
-This pullspec will eventually become nonexistent.
 - `Containerfile.mco` - This image contains everything included in
   `Containerfile.kube` as well as my [`OpenShift Helpers`](https://github.com/cheesesashimi/zacks-openshift-helpers).
 These are tools I've personally written to assist in my day-to-day work on the